Gertrude Bustill Mossell

 By Renee Bunszel

 Mossell’s column, “Our Woman’s Department,” stands out as a significant accomplishment in her career.
-This appeared in several newspapers, most notably The New York Freeman, and aimed to give practical advice to women and mothers, particularly Black women.
-This was “the first woman’s column in the history of the African American press” (Steitmatter 320).
-Although this column has not been critically examined by enough scholars, Nazera Sadiq Wright argues that its promotion of “models of public citizenship that widened the boundaries of black female purposefulness in the postbellum period,” makes it an important site of study (Wright 94).
+The column, “the first woman’s column in the history of the African American press,” appeared in several newspapers, most notably The New York Freeman, and aimed to give practical advice to women and mothers, particularly Black women (Streitmatter 320).
+Although her column has not been critically examined by many scholars, Nazera Sadiq Wright argues that its promotion of “models of public citizenship that widened the boundaries of black female purposefulness in the postbellum period,” positions it as an important site of study (94).
 Through this column, we begin to glimpse the keen awareness Mossell had of the particular struggles faced by Black women.
-For example, she experienced the high mortality rates of Black children firsthand; childcare and health became a common theme of her writing (Steitmatter 321).
-Additionally, “Pragmatism and frugality were consistent themes in Mossell’s household tips as she attempted to teach newly emancipated Black women how to lead a comfortable life, while economizing at the same time” (Streitmatter 321).
-Mossell also utilized her voice and column to push for reform, championing women’s rights and suffrage (Streitmatter 324).
+For example, she experienced the high mortality rates of Black children firsthand; in turn, childcare and health became common themes of her writing (Streitmatter 321).
+Additionally, Streitmatter asserts that “pragmatism and frugality were consistent themes in Mossell’s household tips as she attempted to teach newly emancipated Black women how to lead a comfortable life, while economizing at the same time” (321).
+Mossell’s discussion of how women can support themselves financially was radical for her time, when marriage was espoused as the normative path to women’s financial stability.
+Furthering her radical politics, Mossell used her voice and column to push for reform, championing women’s rights and suffrage (324).
 Wright argues that the inclusion and placement of the column in The New York Freeman “suggests that domestic activities, the politics of the nation, and current events of the world would not have been viewed as mutually exclusive” (Wright 99).
-This refuses the minimization of domestic issues while tying them to the political realm.
-Therefore, women were encouraged to consume and become involved in politics, while men were able to read domestic advice as well.
-Although she held special praise for Black mothers, she also pushed women to expand into politics and new careers, particularly journalism (Steitmatter 324).
+This notion refuses the minimization of domestic issues while tying them to the political realm, a sentiment reflecting the Woman’s Department’s purpose of demonstrating women’s skills in the domestic sphere as well as the public sphere in their exhibit.
+In doing so, these women and Mossell created representation of women’s ability to participate in the United States economy.
+In turn, women were encouraged to consume more and become more involved in politics, which would assist in creating job opportunities, even as men were able to read domestic advice as well.
+Although she held special praise for Black mothers, she also pushed women to expand into politics and new careers, particularly in journalism (Streitmatter 324).

 Exclusion, Travel, & the World’s Fair